muety/wakapi/README.md

 * [Support](#-support)
 * [FAQs](#-faqs)

+Further instructions can be found in the [Wiki](https://github.com/muety/wakapi/wiki).

 ## 📬 **User Survey**
 I'd love to get some community feedback from active Wakapi users.
 If you want, please participate in the recent [user survey](https://github.com/muety/wakapi/issues/82).
 Thanks a lot!